On properties of the space of quantum states and their application to construction of entanglement monotones: Preliminaries

-Property A provides generalization to the case of $\mathfrak{S}(\mathcal{H})$ of some well known results concerning compact convex sets (see lemma 1 in \cite{H-Sh-W} or propositions \ref{mu-co-ls} and \ref{P-A-2} below) and hence it may be considered as a kind of "weak" compactness.
-In fact this property is not purely topological (in contrast to compactness), but it reveals the special relation between the topology and the convex structure\footnote{The convex structure is involved in the construction of the barycenter of a probability measure.} of the set $\mathfrak{S}(\mathcal{H})$.
-The analog of property A for arbitrary closed (generally nonconvex) bounded subset of separable Banach space\footnote{It is possible to consider convex complete metrizable bounded subsets of any separable locally convex topological space \cite{P-Sh}.} is considered in \cite{Sh-8}, where it is called the $\mu$-compactness property.
-It turns out that $\mu$-compact convex sets inherit some important properties of compact convex sets such as the Choquet theorem of barycentric representation, lower semicontinuity of the convex hull of any continuous bounded function, etc. It is possible to prove $\mu$-compactness of the following important convex sets (see \cite{P-Sh}): \begin{enumerate}[1)] \item bounded part of the positive cone of the Banach space $\mathfrak{T}(\mathcal{H})$ of trace class operators; \item variation bounded set of positive Borel measures on \textit{any} complete separable metric space endowed with the weak topology; \item norm bounded set of all positive linear operators in the Banach space $\mathfrak{T}(\mathcal{H})$ endowed with the strong operator topology. \end{enumerate}
+Property A) provides generalization to the case of $\mathfrak{S}(\mathcal{H})$ of some well known results concerning compact convex sets (see~\cite{14}, Lemma 1, or the below Propositions \ref{p1} and \ref{p6}) and hence it may be considered as a kind of "weak" compactness.
+In fact, this property is not purely topological (in contrast to compactness), but it reflects the special relation between the topology and the convex structure of the set $\mathfrak{S}(\mathcal{H})$.
+Following \cite{13}, \cite{15}, we will call it the \textit{$\mu$-compactness property}.

-It is interesting to note that the Banach space of trace class operators (the Shatten class of order $p=1$) can not be replaced in 1) by the Shatten class of order $p>1$.
-This follows, in particular, from comparison of proposition 3 in \cite{Sh-8} with the example in remark \ref{formula-} in section 3.
-Moreover, it can be shown that the set $\mathfrak{T}_{1}(\mathcal{H})$ loses\footnote{This shows that the $\mu$-compactness property is not saved in general under passing to weaker topology (in contrast to the compactness property).} the $\mu$-compactness property being endowed with the $\|\cdot\|_{p}$-norm topology with $p>1$ and that in the Shatten class of order $p=2$ -- the Hilbert space of Hilbert-Schmidt operators -- there exists no $\mu$-compact set which is not compact \cite{P-Sh}.
+Note that the $\mu$-compactness of the positive part of the unit ball is a specific feature of the Banach space of trace class operators (the Shatten class of order $p=1$) within the family of Shatten classes of order $p\ge1$.

-The above remark that $\mu$-compactness is not a purely topological property is confirmed by the following example, showing that this property is not translated by homeomorphisms.
-By the above observation (see 2)) the set of Dirac probability measures (single atom measures) on any complete separable metric space endowed with the weak topology is $\mu$-compact and homeomorphic to this space, which is not $\mu$-compact in general.
+Moreover, it can be shown that the set $\mathfrak{T}_{1}(\mathcal{H})$ loses the $\mu$-compactness property being endowed with the $\|\cdot\|_{p}$-norm topology with $p>1$ and that in the Shatten class of order $p=2$ (the Hilbert space of Hilbert-Schmidt operators) there exists no $\mu$-compact set which is not compact.
+These and other results concerning the $\mu$--compactness property as well as examples of $\mu$-compact sets are considered in~\cite{15}.